fsch0203/swh/README.md

 - Favicons for all domains (if available) for quick recognition.
 - Option to provide favorite domains (e.g. Wikipedia, Youtube) that will show up as icon in the toolbar.
 - Option to provide specific domains that will be hidden.
-- Export function: urls can be saved to a (json) file.
+- Export function: urls can be saved to a json or csv file.
-- Import function: urls can be imported from a (json) file.
+- Import function: urls can be imported from a file (json format).
 - Keyboard support to navigate through the domains/pages or to select a url.
 - Free and open source software.
 - No ads, banners, popups or cookies.

 ## Installation

-Install the app from the [Microsoft Egde](https://microsoftedge.microsoft.com/addons/Microsoft-Edge-Extensions-Home) or [Google Chrome](https://chrome.google.com/webstore/category/extensions) web store.
+Install the app from the [Microsoft Edge](https://microsoftedge.microsoft.com/addons/Microsoft-Edge-Extensions-Home) or [Google Chrome](https://chrome.google.com/webstore/category/extensions) web store.
 Make sure the app-icon is visible in the toolbar (Setting, Manage extensions).

 Or you can download the code from this website and place it in a folder.
 From Manage extensions select Load unpacked and select the folder with the code.